Five facts about LGBT fostering and adoption

 Same-sex couples and single LGBT+ adopters have had the legal right to adopt for 15 years, and the number of children adopted by same-sex parents is growing every year.
 Read our five facts about LGBT+ adoption.

 1. It's definitely a thing

-According to the Department of Education, one in eight adoptions in the UK in 2018 were by LGBT couples, to parents either in same-sex relationships, a civil partnership, or a same-sex marriage.
+According to the Department for Education, one in eight adoptions in the UK in 2018 were by LGBT couples, to parents either in same-sex relationships, a civil partnership, or a same-sex marriage.
 As former Children and Families Minister Edward Timpson says, “what matters in adoptive and foster parenting is not what type of people they are but their ability to open up their hearts and their homes to children in need”.

 2. It's more common than ever

 The Adoption and Children Act of 2002 (which came into force in 2005) gave LGBT+ adopters the same legal rights as heterosexual or cisgender parents.
 Since then, the number of children adopted by lesbian, gay, bi or trans parents has grown year on year.
 Last year, one in four children adopted through Coram were placed with loving LGBT adoptive families.